kimsooyoung/SFND_Kalman_Filter_Exercise/README.md

 It can be applied simply by adding noise vector to state vector.

-See how can do that.
+See how can implement that.

 ```c++
     // create example covariance matrix